 Welcome to Acworth Bookstore & Coffee Shop

-Come in, have a cup of “the best coffee in Cobb County” in our in-house coffee shop, where you will find locally roasted organic coffees, teas and freshly baked desserts right from the neighborhood, all while you browse through our extensive inventory of books, maps, models (see our “Scale Models” page), prints and photographs.
+Come in, have a cup of “the best coffee in Cobb County” in our in-house coffee shop, where you will find locally roasted organic coffees and teas, all while you browse through our extensive inventory of books, maps, models (see our “Scale Models” page), prints and photographs.

 Stop by for a cup of coffee and a bit of history.

 A Fine Sense of Honor: At War With the Men of the 504th Parachute Infantry From Sicily to the Fall of Germany

 In the spring of 1943, the USS George Washington steamed out to sea carrying America’s most precious cargo: its youth.
 Out of farm fields and cities, dockyards and capitals a formidable fighting force was born and forged.
 They left their nation bordered by oceans to fight a disciplined, entrenched and combat-experienced army.
 They leapt from the sky to face the German on the isle of Sicily, the mountains of Italy and plains of Anzio, the fields of Holland and the frozen forests of the Belgian Bulge.
 This is their story.

 First Edition (1996).
 A massive study encompassing all the known plates from the Revolutionary War through the Spanish-American conflict.
 This sweeping and handsomely presented study covers 1776 through 1910.
 Over 1,025 specimens are illustrated front and back, along with many period images of soldiers wearing various plates.